Signs and symptoms of high-functioning anxiety

 What is social anxiety disorder?

-Have you felt very nervous, fearful or even panicked when faced with social situations or events?
-If yes, you may be experiencing some of the symptoms and signs of social anxiety disorder, also known as social phobia.
+Have you felt intensely nervous, fearful or panicked when faced with social situations or events?
+If these feelings are persistent and recurring, you may be experiencing some of the symptoms and signs of social anxiety disorder, also known as social phobia.

 Read more